Rhino Dehorning in South Africa and the Path to Survival

 The year 2018 for the Klaserie Private Nature Reserve was a time that saw rhino killings escalate to a new high.
 Two rhinos per month were being slaughtered and it was estimated that within 3 to 5 years, the rhino population would be non-existent.
 Desperate measures were needed to address this ongoing threat from poaching.

-It was to be a first and largest mass dehorning event within an open system in South Africa.
-Specialised teams took to the air and tracks within the Reserve to dehorn 78 rhinos over 10 days.
-It was a well-co-ordinated and precisely timed procedure.
+It was to be the first and largest mass dehorning event within an open system in South Africa.
+Specialised teams took to the air and on foot to track and dehorn 78 rhinos over 10 days.
+It was a well-coordinated and precisely timed procedure.

-Darting the animal from the air, ground teams then moved in and removed the rhino horn with a chain saw.
-Veterinarians were also part of the team and instructed on the safe removal of the rhino horn.
-The removed horns were then taken off-site to a secure storage facility.
+Darting the animal from the air, ground teams then move in and removed the rhino horn with a chain saw.
+Veterinarians are part of the team and instruct on the safe removal of the rhino horn.
+The removed horns are then taken off-site to a secure storage facility.

 A dehorned rhino in Klaserie Private Nature Reserve

-The adjoining Kruger National Park management has also followed suit but faces greater challenges due to the huge park area (nearly 20,000 square kilometres) which is coupled with massive operational costs.
-Kruger’s approach has been to only dehorn selected female rhinos.
-(Click here for an awesome video of the animals of Kruger and their antics)
+The adjoining Kruger National Park management has also dehorned some of its rhino population.
+But Kruger faces greater challenges due to the huge park area (nearly 20,000 square kilometres) and its massive operational costs.
+Kruger’s approach has been to only dehorn selected female rhinos due to budget restrictions.

 After years of silence about Kruger National Park rhino populations from South Africa’s Ministry of Forestry and Fisheries and Environmental Affairs, we can now confirm that populations in the Kruger National Park have plummeted to an estimated 3,529 white rhinos and 268 black rhinos.